 If you are an eligible applicant and can demonstrate that you have met the high entry requirements for this alternative entry pathway, you will be accepted into the Chartered Accountants Program.

 To be eligible you must have:

 - Any non-accounting tertiary qualification (irrespective of when the qualification was awarded) that is assessed as equivalent to an AU or NZ Bachelor degree; and

-- Completed an Institute accredited conversion course which meets all core knowledge areas or, passed the Chartered Accountants Program entrance exam.
+- Completed an Institute accredited conversion study to meet all core knowledge areas or, passed required units in the Chartered Accountants Foundations pathway.

 Chartered Accountants ANZ accredited conversion course

 If you have a non-accounting degree, you will need to pass required subjects of an Institute accredited conversion course of your choice which meets all of the core knowledge areas.
-You can then enrol in the Chartered Accountants Program.
+You can then register for the Chartered Accountants Program.

-An alternative to completing a conversion course is to pass the Program entrance exam.
+An alternative to completing an accredited conversion course is to pass required units in the Chartered Accountants Foundations pathway.